 - 1/4 black pepper freshly grounded

-- Soak the raisons in hot water and let it plumb up for 20 minutes.
+- Soak the raisins in hot water and let them plumb up for 15-20 minutes.
 Drain and set aside.

-- Heat the olive oil in a large skillet, add the onion and cook for 5-7 minutes until the onions turn pink, stirring occasionally.
+- Heat the olive oil in a large skillet, add the onion and cook for 5-7 minutes until translucent, stirring occasionally.

 - Add the garlic and cook for 30 seconds.

 - Add the spinach, raisons, pine nuts, season with salt and pepper and cook for 3 minutes.